What is psittacosis?

 How is psittacosis spread?

 Transmission occurs when the bacteria are inhaled from dried bird droppings, secretions, or dust from feathers.
-Person to person transmission has been suggested, but not proven.
+Person-to-person transmission of psittacosis is possible, but thought to be rare.

 What are the symptoms of psittacosis?

-The most common symptoms in humans are fever, headache, feeling of weakness, loss of appetite, muscle aches, chills, sore throat, cough and sensitivity to light.
-These symptoms can present as a mild flu-like illness or can be very severe, especially in older persons.
+The most common symptoms in humans are fever, headache, feeling of weakness, muscle aches, chills, and a nonproductive cough.
+These symptoms can present as a mild flu-like illness or, rarely, progress to more severe disease like pneumonia.

 How soon after exposure do symptoms appear?